Soundbendor/opera-sentiment/README.md

 ## Machine Learning Workflow/Pipeline

 1. unify the data
+2. pre-trim the data (clear all the silence in the begining or end)
-2. trim the data
+3. trim the data
-3. generate tf record (for the whole dataset)
+4. generate tf record (for the whole dataset)
-4. combine folds for cross validation
+5. combine folds for cross validation
-5. load folds, train model, and evaluate
+6. load folds, train model, and evaluate